 The world got a little less daunting because I was able to break out of that bubble and look at the bigger picture.
 I can’t tell if it’s the confidence from making a huge life decision or the fact that I’ve been working remotely, but my design work and attitude has improved immensely since the start of this journey.

 My remote routine requires all three tools day to day to be successful.
-A consistent set of tools has equaled a consistent approach to my voice and presentation skills in each meeting.
+A consistent set of remote work tools has lead to a consistent approach to my voice and presentation skills in each meeting.
 I know the makeup and sound volume of my environment, and I curtail my environment based on my calendar.
 Days when I am presenting to a client, I ensure I am at home with total silence in the background.
 On days when meetings are lighter and I need to fill that social void, I travel to a café or working space.

 This is a dedicated routine that I hope builds confidence with my collaborators—that I am always as present as the person sitting next to them, even though I’m thousands of miles away.
 Deliverables have become designed with a clearer purpose of communication in mind, since body language and gauging reactions have become removed.
 As sharing beyond the call (even internally) has become more important, annotations on design deliverables really come in handy.